August 7-10, 2022. SEC Glasgow, Scotland.

 Prof Liisa Galae

 University of British Columbia, Canada

 Topic: Sex hormones and behaviour

-Liisa Galea is a Professor in Psychology, affiliated member in Psychiatry, member of the Djavad Mowafaghian Centre for Brain Health, and is a Scientific Advisor at Women’s Health Research Institute at the University of British Columbia.
+Liisa Galae is a Professor in Psychology, affiliated member in Psychiatry, member of the Djavad Mowafaghian Centre for Brain Health, and is a Scientific Advisor at Women’s Health Research Institute at the University of British Columbia.
 She is the lead for the Women’s Health Research Cluster at UBC.The main goal of her research is to improve brain health for women and men by examining the influence of sex and sex hormones on normal and diseased brain states such as depression and Alzheimer’s disease.
-Dr. Galea is a Distinguished University Scholar, twice winner of the Natural Science and Engineering Research Council of Canada (NSERC) Discovery Accelerator, and a community engagement award (Vancouver YWCA Women of Distinction award).
+Dr. Galae is a Distinguished University Scholar, twice winner of the Natural Science and Engineering Research Council of Canada (NSERC) Discovery Accelerator, and a community engagement award (Vancouver YWCA Women of Distinction award).
 Liisa sits on the advisory board of Institute of Gender and Health at Canadian Institutes for Health Research (CIHR).
 She was recognized as a Fellow at International Behavioral Neuroscience Society (IBNS) and the Kavli Foundation.
 Dr. Galea is the chief editor of FiN (Frontiers in Neuroendocrinology, IF =9.059) and the President-elect of Organization for the Study of Sex Differences.
 She serves committees/boards, including committees for equity diversity and inclusion for Institute of Mental Health (UBC), Steroids and Nervous System (Italy), Canadian Organisation for Sex and Gender Research(COGS), International Behavioral Neuroscience Society (IBNS), Society for Behavioral Neuroendocrinology (SBN), and Canadian Association of Neuroscience (CAN).